Vaishnavi-Dontula/Smart-traffic-managament-system/README.md

-# AI based Traffic Management System 🚦
+#Smart Traffic Management System 🚦

 The Smart Traffic Management System is a project aimed at developing an intelligent traffic management system using computer vision, machine learning, and algorithmic optimization techniques.
 The system consists of three main modules: Vehicle Detection, Signal Switching Algorithm, and Visualization.